SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 tags:
 ---

-Steeltoe provides a number of Security related services that simplify using CloudFoundry based OAuth2 security services in ASP.NET Core applications.
+Steeltoe provides a number of Security related services that simplify using Cloud Foundry based OAuth2 security services in ASP.NET Core applications.

 These providers enable using the Cloud Foundry (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) and/or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)) for Authentication and Authorization credentials.

 There are two providers to choose from when adding Cloud Foundry security integration:

-* A provider that enables OAuth2 Single Sign-on with CloudFoundry Security services.
+* A provider that enables OAuth2 Single Sign-on with Cloud Foundry Security services.
-* A provider that enables using JWT tokens issued by CloudFoundry Security services for securing access to REST resources/endpoints.
+* A provider that enables using JWT tokens issued by Cloud Foundry Security services for securing access to REST resources/endpoints.

 In addition to the two providers above, Steeltoe also makes available an additional security provider which allows you to easily use a Cloud Foundry based Redis service for ASP.NET Core Data Protection Key Ring storage.
 By default, ASP.NET Core stores the key ring on the local file system.
 In a Cloud Foundry environment, this of course is un-workable and violates the twelve-factor guidelines for developing cloud native applications.
 Using the Steeltoe Redis Key Storage provider, you can reconfigure Data Protection service to use Redis on Cloud Foundry for storage.